 By Agaba Nathan

-The President of Uganda Yoweri Kaguta Museveni has harshly directed the Inspector General of Police, John Martins Okoth Ochola to arrest anyone, including government officials and politicians holding rallies and gatherings in the country.
+The development comes on the backdrop of a directive by President Museveni to the Inspector General of Police, John Martins Okoth Ochola to arrest government officials and ministers violating Covid-19 guidelines.

 “Regarding the politicians that have been gathering people contrary to the guidelines, my order to the IGP is now out.
 No public meetings of any type have been allowed since March except the ones following the guidelines,”Museveni said.